policumbent/WHPSC-Sim/README.md

 Coefficients for rolling resistance (Cr) and drag resistance (Cd) are needed for the energy balance equation.
 For the road bike Cr’s initial value at 0.1 m/s is taken as Cr = 0.005 (relatively smooth asphalt, mid-market 28’ tyres) and Cd = 0.68 at 15 m/s (see ‚CFD ‚analysis of an exceptional cyclist sprinter position‘, Blocken et al.).
 Cd’s value for the unfaired recumbent bike is taken basing on CdA = 0.18 at at 50 km/h (see The Recumbent Bicycle and Human Powered Vehicle Information Center) and Area = 0.2.
 Cr stays unchanged with respect to the road bike.
-Come abbiamo fatto variare il Cd?
 Coefficients for Taurus are set with values similar to its estimated ones.
 In particular the drag coefficient’s curve shape is reproduced with a different reference value at v=120 km/h.

 | Vehicle | Cd@120 km/h | Cr | Frontal Area (m²) |